-Masaryk University is the only university in the Czech Republic that is a member of the ISEP network, which coordinates international exchanges of students from the USA and another 50 countries.
+Masaryk University is the only public university in the Czech Republic that is a member of the ISEP network, which coordinates international exchanges of students from the USA and another 50 countries.
 If your home university is a member of the ISEP network you can study for a semester or for a whole academic year and not pay any tuition fees at MU (this applies to the ISEP Exchange track).

 If you are interested in studying at Masaryk University, you can come either under the ISEP Exchange Track or the ISEP Direct Track (the differences between these schemes are described here).